Robert Millar (soccer)

-Robert Millar (May 12, 1890 – February 22, 1967) was a soccer player who played as a forward and the coach of the United States national team at the 1930 FIFA World Cup.
+Robert Millar (May 12, 1890 – February 22, 1967) was a Scottish professional soccer player who played as a forward and the coach of the United States national team at the 1930 FIFA World Cup.
 During his at times tumultuous Hall of Fame career, he played with over a dozen teams in at least five U.S. leagues as well as two seasons in the Scottish Football League.
 He finished his career as a successful professional and national team coach.

 Playing

 Professional

 In 1909, Millar began his professional career with St Mirren of the Scottish Football League.
 He left St Mirren in 1911 to move to the United States, joining Disston A.A. during the 1912–1913 season.
 In 1913, he moved to the Brooklyn Field Club of the National Association Football League (NAFBL).
 In January 1914, Brooklyn played Disston in the quarterfinals of the 1914 American Cup.
 During the game, Millar was involved in a fight with a Disston fan on the sidelines which resulted in a brawl between fans and players from both teams.
 Later that year, Brooklyn won the inaugural National Challenge Cup over Brooklyn Celtic, with Millar assisting on the winning goal.
 This victory made Brooklyn the first team to win what could become known as the U.S. Open Cup.

 In September 1914, Millar moved to Bethlehem Steel for the 1914–1915 Allied League of Philadelphia season.
 That season, he scored fifty-nine goals in thirty-three league and cup games, setting a U.S. record.
 The season culminated with Bethlehem winning the 1915 National Challenge Cup, 3–1 over Brooklyn Celtic.
 Millar scored Bethlehem's first goal.

 In early 1916, Millar signed with Babcock & Wilcox of the NAFBL, but played on loan to both Philadelphia Hibernian and Allentown.
 In February 1916, Millar signed with New York Clan MacDonald for New York State Cup games, Philadelphia Hibernian for league games and St. George F.C. of the New York State Association Football League.
 At some point, Millar may have played for a team in the St. Louis Soccer League as a December 27, 1918 newspaper article mentions his return from playing there.
 In December 1918, Millar rejoined Bethlehem Steel, but left seven months later to sign with Robins Dry Dock for the 1919–1920 season.
 However, he had significant disagreements with his teammates and left Robins some time in the spring of 1920 to join J&P Coats of the Southern New England Soccer League.
 He then moved to Erie A.A. for the 1920–1921 season.